mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

   * Outdoor during summer nights with the stars and Denver's city lights in the background.
   * Shows run April to October
   * Expect to pay $50-$100 per ticket, with popular shows in the $100-$300 range.
-  * Free parking + tailgating before the show with free overnight parking allowing you to easily take an Uber/Lyft home.
+  * Free parking + tailgating before the show with free overnight parking allowing you to easily take an Uber/Lyft home to prevent drinking and driving.
   * You have to do it once, even if you aren't familiar with the performer!
   * Also has sunrise yoga on the weekends in the summer, but they tend to sell out quickly
 * [Fillmore Auditorium](https://www.livenation.com/venue/KovZpZAE6eJA/fillmore-auditorium-denver-events)